+5.4.1 Eligibility for granting of a supplementary assessment Responsibility For individual students: a) A student's marginal fail grade for a unit is confirmed by Teaching and Learning Committee; and b) The student has obtained a pass grade in 50% or more in other units for which the student is currently enrolled; and Head of School for approval of supplementary assessment c) The student has made every reasonable attempt to submit all assessment tasks and has attempted all examinations in that unit.
 Where a high fail rate is recorded in an individual unit: d) For students enrolled in units where the marginal fail rate and fail rate combined exceeds 40% for that unit; and e) the student's marginal fail grade for a unit is confirmed by Teaching and Learning Committee; and f) The student has made every reasonable attempt to submit all assessment tasks and has attempted all examinations in that unit.
 5.4.2 Process for offering of a supplementary assessment a) Wherever possible, a supplementary assessment is prepared by the original assessor or unit coordinator and tests the same areas of skill and depth of knowledge as the original assessment.
 Original assessor or unit- coordinator b) Where a supplementary assessment is approved in the form of an exam, the student will be notified by the school of the date, time and room of the supplementary assessment.
 The notification will be sent to the student's MIT email account at least five working days before the date of the supplementary assessment.
-The School The student's grade in the unit for which a supplementary assessment is approved will be recorded by the school that owns the unit as ZN (supplementary assessment granted to be completed within one month) until the result outcome of the supplementary assessment is recorded.
-This timeline of one month may be extended with approval of the Head of School.
-Student Administration 5.4.3 Supplementary Assessment Result A student's supplementary assessment is marked and if the Teaching and Learning student passes the supplementary assessment, then the student passes the unit with a P grade.
-If the student fails the Committee and Student supplementary assessment, the student fails the unit, with the fail recorded with the code N. Administration L
+The School

-Warning: uncontrolled when printed
+Warning: uncontrolled when printed.

 Original Issue: 12 October 2010

-Amended by the Policy Committee 16 September 2021
+Reviewed by Policy Committee (PC) 04 December 2018

-Approved by the Academic Board: 21 March 2022
+Approved by Academic Board (AB): 24 October 2019

-Endorsed by Board of Directors (BOD): 24 November 2023
+Endorsed by the Board of Directors (BOD): 25 October 2019

-CurrentVersion: 24 November 2023
+Current Version: 25 October 2019

-Review Date: 23 November 2028
+Review Date: 24 October 2024

-Page 8 of 21
+Page 7 of 19